Bayesian Knockoff Filter: Bayesian Knockoff Filter

-where $\boldsymbol{\phi}$ represents nuisance parameters; for example, the variance parameter $\sigma^2$ in a normal distribution or the dispersion parameter in an over-dispersed Poisson distribution \citep{Nelder1972}.
-If the prior is denoted by $f(\boldsymbol{\beta},\tilde{\boldsymbol{\beta}},\boldsymbol{\phi})$, the joint posterior density of knockoff variables and parameters under model (\ref{EGLM}) is
+where $\boldsymbol{\phi}$ represents nuisance parameters, such as variance $\sigma^2$ in a normal distribution or the dispersion parameter in an over-dispersed Poisson distribution \citep{Nelder1972}.
+In the Bayesian paradigm, if the prior distribution is denoted by $f(\boldsymbol{\beta},\tilde{\boldsymbol{\beta}},\boldsymbol{\phi})$, the joint posterior density of knockoff variables and parameters is given by